amirahammadii/english-learning-chatbot/README.md

 # english-learning-chatbot
 BOTO is a conversational AI bot designed to help users improve their English.
 It evaluates sentences, provides a percentage rating for correctness, suggests improvements, and offers engaging responses.
 BOTO aims to be a friendly assistant that helps users learn English in a fun and interactive way.

-Features
+Features :
 Correctness Evaluation: Rates the accuracy of each sentence.
 Suggestions for Improvement: Provides corrected sentences.
 Engaging Responses: Responds naturally to keep conversations lively and educational.
 Few-Shot Prompting: Guided by examples to maintain consistent responses.
-How It Works
+How It Works :
 BOTO leverages Google’s Generative AI API to process user inputs and generate responses that help users with English sentence correction.
 The model is pre-configured with few-shot examples to demonstrate the expected input-output pattern, making it capable of understanding and responding accurately.
-Prerequisites
+Prerequisites :
 Python 3.6 or higher
-A Google Cloud account with access to the Google Generative AI API API key for the Google Generative AI API
+An access to the Google Generative AI API
+API key for the Google Generative AI API
 Example Interaction :
 You: HALO IM BATBOT WHIT IST YAR NAM